Mélusine Ruspoli

-Donna Mathilda Mélusine dei Principi Ruspoli (born 25 July 1994), also known as Princess Melusine Ruspoli, is a French-born Italian socialite, model, and fashion influencer.
-She is the daughter of Alessandro Ruspoli, 9th Prince of Cerveteri and a member of the House of Ruspoli, an Italian noble family with close ties to the Vatican that was elevated into the Black nobility.
+Donna Mathilda Mélusine dei Principi Ruspoli (born 25 July 1994), also known as Princess Melusine Ruspoli, is a French-born Italian socialite, model, voice actress, and fashion influencer.
+She is the daughter of Alessandro Ruspoli, 9th Prince of Cerveteri and a member of House of Ruspoli.
 Ruspoli made her modelling debut in 2014 as one of the faces of Salvatore Ferragamo S.p.A.'s Fiamma campaign.
-She made her runway debut for walking for Dolce & Gabbana at Milan Fashion Week in 2017.
+She made her runway debut walking for Dolce & Gabbana at Milan Fashion Week in 2017.

 Family, early life, and education

 Donna Mathilda Mélusine dei Principi Ruspoli was born in Paris on 25 July 1994 to the Italian actor and aristocrat Alessandro Ruspoli, 9th Prince of Cerveteri and the French model Theresa Patricia Genest.
 She is a member of the Ruspoli family, an Italian noble family that are also part of the Papal nobility and Black aristocracy.
 Her father, who died in 2005, was the 9th Prince of Cerveteri, the 9th Marquess of Riano, the 14th Count of Vignanello, and a Prince of the Papal States.
 She is the half-sister of Francesco Ruspoli, 10th Prince of Cerveteri and Tao Ruspoli.

 Ruspoli spent her childhood in Paris and at the family's palace in Rome, Palazzo Ruspoli, and at the family's castle in Vignanello, Castello Ruspoli.
 In 2013, she was presented to society during Le Bal des Débutantes at the Hôtel Raphael.
 She wore a pink floral tulle gown by Chanel for the occasion.

 She received her Baccalauréat at Lycée français Chateaubriand in Rome.
 She studied fashion business at the Istituto Marangoni in London.